Create a Survey in less than 60 seconds!

 Not all customers are like Melissa.
 In fact, every customer is different, and that’s why it’s important to make sure that you understand the customer decision journey that leads to the purchase of the product.

-When you are thorough with this, you get to make maximum use of the various touchpoints where you come in contact with the customer.
-In these instances, you can easily influence the customer so that they give your product serious consideration.
+When you are thorough with this, you can use the various touchpoints where you contact the customer.
+In these instances, you can easily influence the customer to consider your product seriously.

 Before signing off, let us remind you:

-There is a thin line between influencing your customer and asserting them to buy your product.
-It’s best for your company to figure out what your tone would be when you interact with the customers.
+There is a thin line between influencing your customers and asserting them to buy your product.
+Your company should figure out what your tone would be when you interact with the customers.

 Less of persuasion, more of assistance.
 Let that be the goal!